Universal Language

 The total runtime of Universal Language is 89 minutes (1h 29m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 7.3/10, and global collection metrics, Universal Language stands as a successful venture for the creators.
-It remains an essential piece of the 2024 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.9/10, and global performance metrics, Universal Language is classified as a HIT.
+It remains an essential part of the 2024 cinematic calendar.

 Frequently Asked Questions